 Overview of Algorithmic Penalties

-These are caused by algorithms Google uses to identify sites they consider to be poor in quality, and then lower your rankings.
-The most well-known of these are:
+These are caused by algorithms that Google uses to identify sites that they consider to be poor in quality, and then lower your rankings.

-- Penguin: Targets poor quality links.
+- Penguin (now part of the main Google algorithm): Targets poor quality links.

 - Search Quality: A lesser known algorithm that evaluates site/page quality.

 If you have one of these algorithms hurting your traffic, you need to try to figure out what the cause is, as Google doesn’t tell you about these with a message in Search Console.

 This will require a strong understanding of what the algorithms do, and then a harsh look at your site to see if you can figure out what the problem is.

 Links Google Doesn’t Like

 For that reason, many publishers are anxious to get as many links as they can, but unfortunately, there are certain types of links that can hurt you.

 What that means is the links can’t be something that you paid for, provided compensation for, or that otherwise were given to you for reasons other than the linking party genuinely wanted to reference your site.

 This is because Google relies on these links to act as votes for your content, and each vote is an indicator that your site has some level of importance.

 If you have too many of these links pointing to your site, it starts to impact the quality of their search algorithms, and this is why Google takes action on them.

 - Paid Links: Any form of payment is considered a problem by Google.
-If you’re buying ads and getting links to your site in return, the best policy is to implement a “NoFollow” attribute on those links so Google won’t think you’re trying to spam their search results.
+If you’re buying ads and getting links to your site in return, the best policy is to implement a “nofollow” attribute on those links so Google won’t think you’re trying to spam their search results.

-- International Links (from countries where you don’t do business): There is no reason for you to have many links from countries where you don’t operate, so if you have lots of these, that could be a problem.
+- International Links (from countries where you don’t do business): There is really no reason for you to have many links from countries where you don’t operate, so if you have lots of these, that could be a problem.

 - Coupon Codes: If you have been handing out coupon codes to other publishers and getting a link in return, that’s considered to be very similar to a paid link.
 If you have these types of links, you’ll have to deal with them.

-- Affiliate Spam: If you are paying a publisher for clicks to your site, or a rev share or commission on sales generated by traffic they send to you, that’s considered a purchased link.
+- Affiliate Spam: If you are paying a publisher for clicks to your site, or a revenue share or commission on sales generated by traffic they send to you, that’s considered a purchased link.

 The writer couldn’t even take the time to write the article in such a way as to put the words “buy” and “cars” in the same sentence.

 Cleanup Up Link Related Problems

 - Begin analyzing all of the links.
-Generally speaking, you don’t need to look at more than two or three links per domain linking to you
+Generally speaking, you don’t need to look at more than two or three links per domain linking to you.

 - Mark links that you see as problematic as you’ll need to address them.